devashat/UCSC-NLP-SemEval-2024-Task-5/README.md

 - `binary_few_shot.py`: Performs few shot prompting for either GPT-3.5 or GPT-4 on the test data.
 Data must be in binary classification format.
 - `multi_choice_few_shot.py`: Performs few shot prompting for either GPT-3.5 or GPT-4 on the test data.
 Data must be in multi-choice format.
-- `reformat_tesT_data.py`: Converts test data from binary classification format to multi-choice format.
+- `reformat_test_data.py`: Converts test data from binary classification format to multi-choice format.

+### BERT

+## How to Run

+### GPT

+- Make sure the environment you are running the scripts in has an OpenAI access key defined so that the API can be accessed.
+- To run few shot prompting with binary classification, use `binary_few_shot.py`.
+- To run few shot prompting with multi-choice classification, first reformat the data using `reformat_test_data.py`.
+Then, use `multi_choice_few_shot.py`.
+- For both scripts, set the `model` variable to the desired version of GPT-3.5 or GPT-4, then you may run the script.

 ### BERT